 Even after all these years of following the Lord, I will admit that prayer is still a mystery.
 Maybe you have it all figured out, but I confess I don’t.

 There are times when I pray for something important, and I don’t see any results as far as I can tell.
-On other occasions my requests are of a more superficial nature, and the answer is clear and even supernatural.
+On other occasions, my requests are more superficial, and the answer is clear and even supernatural.
 I sometimes pray for hours, days, or years, and I’m still waiting for God to act.
 Then I pray for something once, and barely for a minute at that, and God’s reply comes barreling down, knocking me off my feet.
 What’s up with that?

 Frankly, I don’t think that prayer being a mystery is a bad thing.
 Why do I say so?
-Because prayer is based on our relationship with God, and healthy relationships are not to be controlled nor manipulated, neither are they completely predictable.
+Because prayer is based on our relationship with God, and healthy relationships are not to be controlled nor manipulated, neither are they entirely predictable.
 If I understood everything there is to know about prayer, then that means I understand everything about the Lord.
 But how can a human mind fully comprehend the divine?

 Picture: Carol Schlorff